Meadowhall Interchange: National Rail services

+The station briefly had a direct service to London St Pancras after Midland Mainline introduced a service to Barnsley in May 1999.

-Sheffield Supertram services
+South Yorkshire Supertram services

-Meadowhall Interchange is the terminus of the Sheffield Supertram's Yellow route.
+Meadowhall Interchange is the terminus of the South Yorkshire Supertram's Yellow route.
 Until 25 October 2018, additional services were provided by the Purple route on Sundays, and prior to 2016, during off-peak hours of operation during the week and on Saturdays.

 Current off-peak tram services from the interchange consist of five Yellow route trams per hour to Middlewood, via the city centre.
 Additional services operate during the morning and evening peak to provide a ten-minute frequency.